[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Google Gemini - Default: gemini-2.5-flash (requires API key ARN)

 Next is the Custom environment selection.
-I proceeded with the standard Default Environment (with Python / Bash / File tools included).
+I proceeded with the standard Default Environment (which includes Python, Bash, and File tools).

 Custom environment